All Products

 NTP exceptions - NTPProblem

-• If you enabled the alerting feature for cluster nodes, you can receive alerts when an exception occurs on the node on which the NTP service runs.
-For more information about how to configure alert rules, see Alert management.
+• If you enabled alerting for cluster nodes, you receive an alert when an NTP exception occurs.
+See Alert management to configure alert rules.

 systemctl restart chronyd